Pterostylis brevichila

-Pterostylis brevichila, commonly known as the dwarf shell orchid, is a species of orchid endemic to the south-west of Western Australia.
+Pterostylis brevichila, commonly known as dwarf shell orchid, is a species of orchid endemic to the south-west of Western Australia.
 As with similar greenhoods, the flowering plants differ from those which are not flowering.
 The non-flowering plants have a rosette of leaves flat on the ground but the flowering plants have a single flower with leaves on the flowering spike.
 In this species, the flower is small and white with brown stripes and is similar to P. aspera but smaller in stature.

 Description

 Pterostylis brevichila is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of small leaves.
 There are often large colonies of plants having only leaf rosettes and no flowers.
 Flowering plants have a single white flower with brown stripes and 23-26 mm long and 8-10 mm wide on a flowering stem 60-120 mm high.
 There are four or five stem leaves 10-25 mm long and 4-5 mm wide on the flowering stem.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column and the dorsal sepal has a short point.
 There is a small gap between the galea and the lateral sepals which have erect, thread-like tips 13-16 mm long.
 The labellum is short, straight and not visible from outside the flower.
 Flowering occurs from July to September.